cloudlinux/cloudlinux-doc/docs/limits/README.md

 Selecting **Make the account own itself** makes the reseller full owner of all his accounts, including the end-user account with the same username.
 This option is integral to making reseller limits work for the reseller account.
 If you don’t select it, Reseller limits will not be applied.
 If the reseller account you want to limit with Reseller limits has already existed, you need to make sure it is properly owned.
 Go to _WHM_ -> _Modify account_ -> find the account with the same username as your reseller -> change the owner to the username of your reseller.

-5. Now that preparations are done, go to _CloudLinux LVE Manager_ -> _Users_ tab, choose a reseller and click on the pencil icon.
+5. Now that preparations are done, go to _CloudLinux OS Shared LVE Manager_ -> _Users_ tab, choose a reseller and click on the pencil icon.
 6. When the pop-up opens, move the slider _Manage Limits_ -> Click _AGREE_  when asked _Are you sure you want to enable limits_ -> assign the limits to that reseller.
 Finally, click _Save_.

 ![](/images/ResellerLimits-enabling.png)